beattyml1/beattyml1.github.io/index.md

 I also maintain [codgen](https://github.com/beattyml1/codgen): an open source template+JSON model based code generator.
 I am also currently working on a Web UI for creating models for it called [DevCommand](https://www.devcommand.co/), it's not officially launched but you can still check it out.
 Both are written in Ruby.

-I’m pretty happy where I am now but I like new challenges so if you think you’ve got a super awesome project that I would be interested in private message me on Twitter.
+I’m pretty happy where I am now and am not looking to leave but I like new challenges so if you think you’ve got a super awesome project that I would be interested in private message me on Twitter with your best pitch.

 # Music Producer
 As a hobby I also record/produce music.
 Mostly I record other people.
 If you want to here some of what I've done check it out below.
 If you're interested in working together feel free to private message me on Twitter.